- Mental Health

 - Dissociative Disorders-formally known as multiple personality disorder

-Although the definitions above are in no way complete, do you identify with any of the descriptions?
+Although the definitions above are in no way complete, I wonder if you identify with any of the descriptions?
 If you do identify with the symptoms listed, have these symptoms begun to take over your life or your ability to cope?
 If so ..
 Take action!

 Make sure you do not let the fear of 'stigma' influence your decisions.
 Forget the fear of heading to the funny farm.
 We are living in an age of enlightenment where miraculous treatments and support are available.